Clarifai/clarifai-python/README.md

 Clarifai API clients
 ====================
-API clients and sample code for the Clarifai image and content recognition engine.
+Welcome to Clarifai's set of API clients which give you easy acces to the Clarifai image and content recognition engine.

-See [Clarifai](http://clarifai.com) to get access to the API.
+See [Clarifai](http://developer.clarifai.com) to get access to the API.